Fry, Headley, Neel & Rowles Family

 daughters of Samuel Drake.
 Samuel's lineage is in a new book preview

-featured on the Drake Maps page below, by Terry Drake, who has us
+featured on my Drake Maps page, by Terry Drake, who has us

 descended from the Drakes of Ash and Royalty, however, y-DNA proves